akifgrape/akifgrape.github.io/content/blog/aijourney.md

 <div style="text-align:center;">

-  This meme is a perfect example.
+  Not exactly like this, but this meme is a perfect example.

 </div>